op-amp/python-cheatsheets/py-Basic.md

 **Separation**

 1. `string.split('separator')` splits the string to a list of strings according to the separator string (whitespace if omitted).
-2. `separator.join([string1, string2, ..., stringN])` joins a list of strings to one string with the separator string added between each two.
+2. `separator.join([string1, string2, ..., stringN])` joins a list or tuple of strings to one string with the separator string added between each two.

+**Search and Replacement**

+1. `string.find(substring)` returns the index of first occurrence of the substring, or -1 if not found.
+2. `string.rfind(substring)` returns the index of last occurrence of the substring, or -1 if not found.
+3. `string.replace(substring, repl)` returns the string with each matching occurrence of the substring replaced by the replacement string.

 **Strip**